Get a PDF

 Those are the instincts that we humans have more or less learned to question.
 But many still go unnoticed and dominate not only individuals but societies.

 Consider a fear of height.
 Combined with other instinctive phobias– like a fear of being stuck in a confined space or lost in a vastly open one – it can result in a pretty nasty symptom called aerophobia (http://en.wikipedia.org/wiki/Fear_of_flying).
 At monkey’s times 500,000 years ago that was justified.
 Falling from a tall tree, staying alone exposed in the midst of a savannah was deadly dangerous back then.
 The only problem is that times have changed, yet instincts have not.
 Up to 30-50% of people (per http://aviophobia.net/) are afraid of flying.
 Result?
-All that TSA security theater that costs us insane money.
+TSA security theater that costs us insane money.
 Yes, a theater – the internet is full (http://tsanewsblog.com/1901/news/) of bypass examples with respect to those security “measures”.
-Add rude workers commanding people as if it is the army, add shameless scanners, and add restrictions prohibiting taking photos or even questioning TSA actions.
+Add rude workers commanding people as if it is in the army, add shameless scanners, and add restrictions prohibiting taking photos or even questioning TSA actions.
 Yes, TSA may be deterring (rather than detecting) the most obvious attacks, but its primary effective job ends up being something different: calming the people down.
 Making them feel safe and protected.
 That's why the majority agrees to pay taxes to support it.
-TSA helps them feel less nervous before their flights.
+TSA helps them feel less nervous about their flights.

 Guess what?
 Dying in an airplane crash is almost instant.
 It takes minutes between knowing you are doomed and the actual death, and most likely only seconds of pain.
 Contrary to that, dying of cancer will take months and months of losing ability to walk, to speak, then to feel anything except pain or painkillers.

 Other examples?
 Female instincts tell them to seek a highly self-confident man.
 A Macho, never thinking twice (or even once) before making a move.
 Always knowing what he wants and never hesitating to get that.
 That’s fine.
 That was the right program at cave times helping us to survive.
 Today, these macho people are pushed to the bottom of the social ladder.
-Because an ability not to punch an opponent in the face on a hostile meeting but keep thinking straight is not a weakness.
+Because an ability not to punch an opponent during a hostile meeting but keep thinking straight is not a weakness.
 It is an advantage that only a few have.
 These people are in control today.
 They don’t get mad, they get even.
 Instincts scream and itch in us all against that.
 That’s OK, they are part of us.
 That part needs to be respected... and questioned!
 Questioned, routinely.

 Your instincts know nothing about GMO.
-So when they see a genetically engineered chicken (http://nathanbickel.files.wordpress.com/2013/05/monsantochickenshealthyandunhealthy.jpg) they go nuts, trying to warn you that this food is dangerous because, well, it looks strange, and all that looked out of ordinary in forests a million years ago was dangerous.
+When they see a genetically engineered chicken (http://nathanbickel.files.wordpress.com/2013/05/monsantochickenshealthyandunhealthy.jpg) they go nuts, trying to warn you that this food is dangerous because, well, it looks strange, and all what looked out of the ordinary in forests a million years ago was dangerous.
 However most GE food opponents can’t even explain their fears!
 They don’t question their instincts.
 They feel it –> zoom! –> they burst into reaction, done!
 When questioned, they would talk about “open minds” or quote some long-debunked “research” on the dangers of GMO.
 Well, the reality is that using GMO is no more dangerous than using a “GMO” word in speech!
 After all, speech does affect brain, and brain does affects body, right?
 So who knows what the result of that would be after five generations?
-Why don’t we ban just the “GMO” word?
+Why don’t we just ban the “GMO” word?
 Indeed its safety has never been proven!

 So I’m all up for labeling GE foods.
 Why?
-Because that will stop the poring of fears & doubt into the minds of those who don’t question their instincts.
+Because that will stop poring of fear & doubt into the minds of those who don’t question their instincts.
 When food is labeled, they won’t need to fight tough thoughts on whether a particular piece of carrot has been genetically modified, they would just pass it by and get whatever an alternative they want.
 Which will be more expensive and of a lesser nutritional quality than a GE alternative, but I’m fine with that.
 That’s how evolution does its job.

-So let’s label the GE food and get the crap out of that debate.
+Thus let’s label the GE food and get the crap out of that debate.
 It will actually help everybody.
 Help make this world a better place.